ak1nor1/iCal-Classic-Page-Flip/Readme.md

 Donate
 ------

-If you like this software feel free to donate any amount of bitcoins to 14X7wZxKkbwPeodWJkV5LXN55xbCC5MC6A.
+If you like this software feel free to donate any amount of bitcoins to BTC Deposit Address 14X7wZxKkbwPeodWJkV5LXN55xbCC5MC6A.
 It's appreciated and yes, we like Pizza.
 We also like beer.
 Hmmm.